spacedrone404/tracker-dap/README.md

 ► animated vintage red computer switch to close the page [if you got bored]

+► mobile version to suport variety of devices

 <br>

 THINGS TODO

 ► full playlist support

-► off load some functions to components

-► mobile version [360-480px width of viewport]

 ► …. stuff …. stuff …. stufff